 #1 It has come to our attention that the FET transistor, Q1, may have the wrong pinout in a batch that we purchased back in February 2018.
 The package dimensions, primarily the flat side is on the wrong side Thus the pinout is reversed.
 Most have been recalled and replaced but there may still be a few that were shipped from February to June that got by us.
 The symptom is the audio is very weak or non existent.

 You can determine this by the following:

 1) Noting the background noise with the gain turned up.
 You should hear a noticeable "sea shell" noise even with the antenna disconnected or touching the antenna or tab of the output transistor.
-Another way is to take a resistor lead and short R9, the 4.7 meg resistor.
+Another way is to take a wire or resistor lead and short R9, the 4.7 meg resistor.
 (Another way is to carefully take a small screwdriver and from the top side short the FET's two pins right where the silk screen says Q1).
 If the noise level comes up much stronger (in receive), the transistor is at fault.
 The quick fix is to remove Q1 and put it in with the flat side opposite what the white silk screen shows.
 If not happy with this fix, contact Midway and we will ship you a free replacement.